TheAssassin/redeclipse-docker/README.md

 Dockerfile uses the backport of the `/duelmaxqueued` setting and the fix for the IRC relay's colour filter.

-At the moment the Dockerfile builds Red Eclipse v1.5.3 which is the latest stable version that has been released.
+At the moment the Dockerfile builds the latest stable version that has been released.
+It is designed to be rebuilt on every release (or actually update to the `stable` branch).

 ## Usage